danoreper/mnp2018/readme.md

 # MNP
-Code to generate results for 'Reciprocal F1 hybrids of two inbred mouse strains reveal parent-of-origin and perinatal diet effects on behavior and expression' (Oreper, Schoenrock, 2018)
+Code to generate results for 'Reciprocal F1 hybrids of two inbred mouse strains reveal parent-of-origin and perinatal diet effects on behavior and expression' (Oreper, Schoenrock, 2018) Includes code to model behavior, microarray, and qPCR data.

 # Requirements